Migrate to Warp from Windows Terminal Warp on Windows covers everything you use Windows Terminal for today, including profiles, PowerShell, color schemes, and keybindings, with Agent Mode and blocks on top. This page walks through the migration. ## What Warp can help transfer Warp doesn't have a one

 Section titled “What to reconfigure manually”Default shell

 Section titled “Default shell”Warp on Windows supports PowerShell (pwsh and powershell.exe), Command Prompt (cmd), bash, zsh, and fish.
-Warp auto-detects your login shell; to override, go to Settings > Features > Session and pick a shell from Startup shell for new sessions.
+Warp auto-detects your login shell.
+To override it, open Settings > Features > Session in the Warp app and choose a shell from Startup shell for new sessions.

 If you use PowerShell modules or a custom $PROFILE, Warp loads them the same way Windows Terminal does.